emerconn/dlqt/README.md

 4. Azure Service Bus with RBAC for the API service

 **Developer Workflow:**
-- Developers use `dlqt retrigger` which calls the `auth` API with their Azure AD token
+- Developers use `dlqt retrigger` which calls the `api` API with their Azure AD token
 - The API service validates the token and performs the retrigger operation using its managed identity
 - Developers cannot modify message contents, only retrigger